andOrlando/andOrlando/README.md

 - **[with felix](https://github.com/bennett-felix-software)**
   - [bfbbfb](https://github.com/bennett-felix-software/bfbbfb) BrainFrick compiler, interpreter and functioning turing machine (and more stuff), written in BrainFrick compiled from a custom DSL written in python.
 Basically just bootstrapped BrainFrick.
 Proves by simulation that Brainfuck is Turing-complete.
 Also includes a helpful CLI!
-  - [solitaire cipher golf](https://github.com/bennett-felix-software/Pontifex) a really really short implementation of solitaire cipher
+  - [solitaire cipher golf](https://github.com/bennett-felix-software/Pontifex) a really really really short implementation of solitaire cipher
   - [nim](https://github.com/bennett-felix-software/nim) a tui-esque web-based 2-player (or pve) game

 - **with school clubs**
   - [IUCG Insights](https://github.com/build-umass/iucg-insights) a blog app for Isenberg Undergraduate Consulting Group written with BUILD UMass.
-I wrote a lot of it
+I wrote a lot of it since I was Project Lead
   - [aspine](https://github.com/Aspine/aspine) a frontend for Aspen, my highschool's grade portal.
-I wrote a lot of UI code for it.
+I wrote a lot of UI code for it